-The long wait in Sonoma County for an eastbound commercial flight connecting to a major international hub came to an end Friday.
+The long wait in Sonoma County for commercial airline service to points east of California finally came to an end Friday.

 This story originally appeared on PressDemocrat.com, also part of the Sonoma Media Investments news network.